aniway89/Arctic-node/README.md

 now the few Sp1 to Sp 10 commints are left going to play with this line of code final push of the day brush chacking he main one

+- This is the checkpoint for the Move section ui